hazelcast/hazelcast-reference-manual/src/SampleJBossConfiguration.md

-### Sample JBoss AS 5 Web Application Configuration
+### Configuring a JBoss AS 5 Web Application

+To configure a JBoss AS 5 web application:

 - Place the `hazelcast-`*version*`.jar` and `hazelcast-jca-`*version*`.jar` into the `JBOSS_HOME/server/deploy/
 default/lib` folder.